draeder/bugoff/README.md

 })
 ```

+### 'message', (address, message)
+Returns encrypted messages on the target Bugoff instance.
+This may be useful for storing encrypted messages somewhere else, or for debugging.

 ## TODO
 - Test with browsers.
 Bugoff *should* work in the browser with Browserify.
 - Extend to Gun as a Gun chain extension.